 35. Wander Around Quarry Bay Park

 Quarry Bay Park is an urban park in Quarry Bay area of Hong Kong Island’s Eastern District.
 It’s a fantastic place to visit in Hong Kong for some relaxation.
 The park has a great location between the waterfront and the Tai Koo Shing housing estate.
 We came here towards the end of one of our days to escape the madness of the city and enjoy the waterfront.
-It’s a great green space and outdoor area!
+It’s a great green space and outdoor area and one of the best places to visit tin Hong Kong.

 - Location: Hoi Tai St, Quarry Bay